Getting Started with a Server

 A Service lets us define how our server will respond to incoming requests.
 It represents an async function that takes a Request and returns a Future.
 When the processing of this future is complete, it will resolve to a Response or an error.

-Hyper provides a utility for creating a Service from a function that should serve most usecases: service_fn.
+Hyper provides a utility for creating a Service from a function that should serve most use cases: service_fn.
 We will use this to create a service from our hello function below when we’re ready to start our server.

 # extern crate hyper;